bigfix/bfdocker/besserver/README.md

 the values of DB2INST1_PASSWORD and --hostname in build.sh and when you start containers from the final image.

+2. To change the version of BigFix edit `build.sh` and set the version using the `BES_VERSION` evnironment variable

-2. Run the build script:
+3. Run the build script:

   `bash ./build.sh`

-3. Start a container:
+4. Start a container:

   ```
   docker run -d -p 52311:52311 -p 52311:52311/udp \